mattmcspirit/azurestack/deployment/offline/README.md

 Description
 -----------
 The ASDK Configurator script automates the installation of a variety of post-deployment tools, images, resource providers and more.
 However, the script relies on your ASDK host having an internet connection to download the necessary files.
-By using the ASDK Offline Dependencies Downloader, you can automate the download of all of the necessary components required by the ASDK Configurator, and zips them up into a convenient single package, ready to be imported, extracted and used by the main ASDK Configurator script.
+By using the ConfigASDKdependencies.ps1 script, you can automate the download of all of the necessary components required by the ASDK Configurator, and zips them up into a convenient single package, ready to be imported, extracted and used by the main ASDK Configurator script.

 Important Considerations
 ------------
-The ASDK Offline Dependencies Downloader **requires at least PowerShell 5.0**.
+The ConfigASDKdependencies.ps1 script **requires at least PowerShell 5.0**.
 This is built into Windows 10, and Windows Server 2016 and is available for other platforms here: <https://go.microsoft.com/fwlink/?linkid=830436>.
 The only other requirement for the machine where you will download the dependency files, is that it **requires an internet connection**, which, goes without saying, really.

 Step by Step Guidance - Download Dependencies
 ------------

 ### Step 1 - Download the ConfigASDKdependencies.ps1 script ###
-**On an internet-connected machine**, to download the ASDK Offline Dependencies Downloader, **open an administrative PowerShell console**, and run the following commands.
+**On an internet-connected machine**, to download the ConfigASDKdependencies.ps1 script, **open an administrative PowerShell console**, and run the following commands.
 You can change the -Path to a different file path on your machine if you prefer.

 ```powershell
 # Create directory on the root drive.